mattwaler/tea-stack/README.md

 A short list of extensions for VS Code (my primary editor) that make working with this template even more awesome!

-- Liquid (For some reason this improves syntax highlighting in Nunjucks files?)
-- Nunjucks
+- Nunjucks Template by eseom
 - TailwindCSS Intellisense